XHawk87/DeathChests/README.md

 # Installation

-To use XHawk87's Death Chests in your game, copy the DeathChests.zip file to the desired world folder, under datapacks (e.g. .minecraft/saves/(world)/datapacks), and restart the game or use the /reload command.
+To use XHawk87's Death Chests in your game, find an appropriate release from CurseForge for the version of Minecraft you are using: https://minecraft.curseforge.com/projects/xhawk87s-death-chests

+Copy the DeathChests-?.zip file to the desired world folder, under datapacks (e.g. .minecraft/saves/(world)/datapacks), and restart the game or use the /reload command.

 See https://minecraft.gamepedia.com/Data_pack for more details.